Loving couple having fun renovating their house and painting the walls and smiling while taking a break

 Types of home equity loans for home improvements

-When you’re deciding how to pay for home improvements, you’ll have a few choices.
+When you decide how to pay for home improvements, you have a few choices.

 Home equity loan: fixed interest rate and one-time draw

 A traditional home equity loan lets you borrow a lump sum against the equity you have in your house.
 If you know how much you need to borrow, then you can shop around for the lowest interest rates and fees.
-The rate is locked when you get your loan.
-Once your loan is finalized, you’ll have a fixed payment schedule until it is paid off.
-That can be a great way to cover a large expense right away but pay for it over time.
+The rate does not change when you get your loan.
+Once your loan is finalized, you’ll have a fixed payment schedule until it’s paid off.
+That could be a great way to cover a large expense right away but pay for it over time.

 Home equity line of credit: variable rate and use money as you need it